 The mountainous terrain of St. Lucia means that driving even a short distance can be an adventure, but locals offer water taxis from the town of Soufriere to nearby beaches, making the trip far more romantic and direct than hopping in a regular taxi.

-Since all the beaches on St. Lucia are open to the public, head to the one at Anse Chastanet, a swathe of sand just below a luxury resort of the same name.
+Since all St. Lucia beaches are open to the public, head to the one at Anse Chastanet, a swathe of sand just below a luxury resort of the same name.
 Calm waters and a reef just off the beach make for ideal snorkeling.
 Finish the day at the beach by toasting the nearby Pitons with a cold bottle of Piton beer.

 3: Drive In To The “Drive-in Volcano”